parryc/thevoid/templates/leflan/language_lithuanian.md

 There are two main ways of telling time: listing all of the components (one thirty seven), or describing the time relatively (seven after half of two).

-Relative time uses two prepositions, _be_ for before, and _po_ for after. _Be_ is used from :35 to :00 and _po_ is used from :00 to :25.
+Relative time uses two prepositions, _be_ for before, and _po_ for after. _Be_ is used from :31 to :59 and _po_ is used from :01 to :29.
 Both take the genitive.

+Half hours (using 12-hour clock) are with _pusė_, which takes GEN, and should be thought of has "half to", rather than "half of".
+That is, 12:30 would be _pusė pirmos_ (half to one).
+Remember that 2-9 are considered plural, and 1, 11, and 12, are considered singular.
+Thus, 2:30 would be _pusė trijų_ (in GEN.PL).

 Exact hours (1:00, 2:00...) use oridnal numbers, ex.
 1:00 _yra pirma_, 4:00 _yra ketvirta_.